Official Members

 Cecile is a director of Shell Energy Australia (a wholly owned subsidiary of Shell) and also serves on the board of St. Aidan’s Anglican Girls School.

 Cecile earned a B.Econ and LLB (Hons) from the University of Queensland in 1991 and 1995 respectively.
-She represented Australia at seven World Championships and multiple World Cups in the sport of Modern Pentathlon between1995 - 2001.
+She represented Australia at seven World Championships and multiple World Cups in the sport of Modern Pentathlon between 1995 - 2001.
 Cecile and her husband, Alex, have two children and live in Brisbane, Australia.

 Elected Members